csc301-2023-fall/project-24-ontario-parks-T/readme.md

    ![image](https://github.com/csc301-2023-fall/project-24-ontario-parks-T/assets/90294263/f4c2ddd7-bbf6-4bdd-ab0f-b307eddc6c1f)
 6. By now, you should be able to find a new storage account being added to the “EXPLORER” panel on the left
    ![image](https://github.com/csc301-2023-fall/project-24-ontario-parks-T/assets/90294263/e4125722-ec4d-480e-b0b5-dc0de9bbff52)
-7. Navigate to “Blob Containers”, double click on “c-1”.
+7. Navigate to “Blob Containers”, and double-click on “c-1”.

     ![image](https://github.com/csc301-2023-fall/project-24-ontario-parks-T/assets/90294263/3fe7868e-bbdc-46fb-9109-361dcc37db0d)
 9. This should display the window:
     ![image](https://github.com/csc301-2023-fall/project-24-ontario-parks-T/assets/90294263/e16b92fa-8046-48df-a216-aa4ed681b5a9)
 10. Now you can upload files by clicking on the “Upload” button on the top.
 When uploading using the window below, only select the files needed, and do not change the other choices.
     ![image](https://github.com/csc301-2023-fall/project-24-ontario-parks-T/assets/90294263/ceb97b64-b8d6-40a3-8ec8-5b1fc877ea45)
-11. As an example I have uploaded a new png file.
-To get the url (link) to the picture, right click on it, and select “Copy URL”.
+11. As an example I have uploaded a new PNG file.
+To get the URL (link) to the picture, right-click on it, and select “Copy URL”.
     ![image](https://github.com/csc301-2023-fall/project-24-ontario-parks-T/assets/90294263/5958d524-8514-47fd-9fdc-42ee9265614a)
-12. Now you have the url that points to the file you just uploaded in your copyboard.
-Later on when adding images or audios for a location, you can upload needed files here, and copy the urls to the create page.
+12. Now you have the URL that points to the file you just uploaded to your clipboard.
+Later on, when adding images or audio for a location, you can upload needed files here, and copy the URLs to the create page.

 # Instructions For Further Development